Derek Gallimore beach

 With ample freedom and opportunity, you literally have anything and everything.
 With this in mind it’s about consciously building those freedoms and opportunities.

-BUT similarly, it’s about consciously and proactively protecting your existing freedoms and opportunities.
+However, it’s about consciously and proactively protecting your existing freedoms and opportunities.

 The ‘opportunity cost’ of something is a massive consideration in life.
 We only have one life, and we only have very limited time.
 For example, if you commit to a job for one year, then you have literally committed 2.5% of your (standard) working career to that decision.
 Is that the best use of that time?